 Teaches how the brain and central nervous system may be divided by function, the relationship between the biological potential of the organism and behavior, and how observable behavior has evolved over time.
 Focuses on the factors that arouse, sustain and direct the behavior of humans and animals.
 May have course fee.
-Prerequisites: PS 111, plus six hours of psychology and BI 101, or consent of instructor.
+Prerequisites: PS 111, BI 101 or CH 101, plus six hours of psychology, or consent of instructor.